 How Can Electric Cars Save You Money?

-When it comes to keeping the car running, the cost to charge an electric vehicle far outweigh traditional gas.
-Consumer Reports found that in the first year alone, EVs can save on average $800* in the first year (or 15k miles) compared to traditional 2- and 4-door cars alone.
+When it comes to keeping the car running, the cost to charge an electric vehicle far outweighs traditional gas.
+But how much money do you save with electric cars?
+Consumer Reports found that EVs can save on average $800* in the first year (or 15k miles) compared to traditional 2- and 4-door cars.
 These savings only increase versus SUVs (average of $1,000 savings) and trucks (average of $1,300).
 Over the lifetime of the vehicle (around 200,000 miles), owners can save an average of $9,000 versus internal combustion engine (ICE) cars, $11,000 versus SUVs and a whopping $15,000 versus trucks on gas.

-The US Department of Energy also reports that, while gas prices can fluctuate wildly over time and even day to day (or even hour to hour during moments of difficult social, political and economical events), the price for electricity is stable.
+The U.S. Department of Energy reports that while gas prices can fluctuate wildly over time and even day to day (or even hour to hour during moments of difficult social, political and economical events), the price for electricity is stable.
 The price for charging over the lifespan of the vehicle is likely to stay steady.

 Another aspect that is location-specific but can save you money when choosing an electric vehicle over standard is federal, state and local incentives for EV owners.
 Both the federal government and state governments typically provide credit incentives, meaning you can claim an electric vehicle on your taxes and receive a tax break.
 The amount and time period differ, so it’s important to research your region.
 We’ve provided a Tax & Rebates resource guide to help you.